jakubgania/github-api-scraper-producer-consumer/README.md

 # github-api-scraper-producer-consumer

+This is a scraper project for the GitHub GraphQL API, built with a producer–consumer architecture.

 Important Information ⚠️

 If you want to run this app on your MacBook for several hours or days, be sure to keep the following in mind.
 Connect you MacBook to a power source and then go to: